Jump to Section Below:

 - A reforestation tax credit, modeled after the success of Georgia House Bill HB4EX following Hurricane Michael, would provide financially-strained landowners in affected areas the opportunity to engage in reforestation efforts.
 A targeted tax credit would not only promote sustainable forest management but also encourage proactive investments in resilience, contributing to the health of Georgia’s forestry sector and rural communities.

-Collectively, these policy initiatives represent a comprehensive approach to disaster recovery, addressing both immediate and long-term challenges faced by the forestry sector
+Collectively, these policy initiatives represent a comprehensive approach to disaster recovery, addressing both immediate and long-term challenges faced by the forestry sector.

 HURRICANE RELIEF FOR LANDOWNERS

-GFC Announces Two Emergency Programs for Landowners
+GFC Offered Two Emergency Programs for Landowners

 1) Fuels Mitigation Program (FMit):